LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Experiments

+\textbf{Multi-view colorization model ($\Phi_\text{mv}$).} We evaluate the impact of our multi-view diffusion model by ablating $\Phi_\text{mv}$.
+When we ablate $\Phi_\text{mv}$ by independently colorizing all training views using a 2D image colorization model, the result suffers from multi-view inconsistency due to inconsistent color guidance.

+\textbf{Multi-view referencing.} Removing multi-view referencing during Local Color Propagation deprives the model of sufficient reference colors to condition on, which significantly degrades the overall colorization quality.

-\paragraph{Training data.} While the DL3DV-10K-Benchmark is sufficient for learning multi-view referencing, it lacks the broad color distribution required by diffusion models.
-We thus supplement our training with the Flickr8k dataset to provide this rich color diversity.
-Our ablation study in \cref{tab:ablation} confirms that training on DL3DV alone results in a limited color distribution (see suppl. material for qualitative results).
+\textbf{Training data.} While the DL3DV-10K-Benchmark is sufficient for learning multi-view referencing, it lacks the color distribution of various real-world images.
+We thus supplement our training with the Flickr8k dataset to provide rich color diversity.
+Our ablation study confirms that training on DL3DV alone results in a limited color distribution (see supp. mat. for qualitative results).

+\textbf{Global consistency calibration.} In \cref{fig:consistency}, we ablate global calibration and compare against ChromaDistill-GS~\cite{chromadistill}.
+Without global calibration, the object exhibits continuous color shifts across the 360-degree scene, leading to unnatural results.
+In contrast, our method maintains consistent colorization, outperforming both the ablated version and the baseline.

+\textbf{The number of base views.} In \cref{fig:ablation}, global calibration maintains stable consistency across all $K$.
+While increasing $K$ improves nColorfulness, the gains diminish after $K=4$.
+Thus, we set $K=4$ to balance color diversity against self-attention costs.